 This easy hike along the Delaware Canal State Park is full of beauty and history.
+While this towpath hike isn’t short, it’s dead flat and very easy.
+As long as you can walk for 2-3 hours, you should be fine.
+If you want to break the hike in half and have lunch, Stockton, NJ, at the mid-point of the hike, is a great option.
 Shaded paths, river views, and peace and quiet are the hallmarks of this hike, suitable for all levels of hiker.

 Towpath Hike Trail Maps

 Delaware Canal State Park Towpath Hike Map Downloads

 If you want to grab a bite or take a break, you have options in Stockton.
 There is a deli, and a few proper restaurants.
 Also, if you want to end the hike here, you can take an inexpensive Uber back to New Hope.